srogers/conferences/README.md

 and is forced into SSL mode in production config.
 Staging does not force SSL, because it runs on free dynos, and isn't eligible for ACM.
 Domains have to be [configured](https://devcenter.heroku.com/articles/custom-domains) by pointing DNS to the herokudns URLs and not the old style herokuapp URLs.

+## Managed Text

+The Passages model holds versioned text to allow for semi-static pages that can be updated without re-deploying.
+This was initially created to support the Privacy Policy (required for Facebook integration) but can be used anywhere.
+Only the admin has access to Passages.

 ## Facebook Integration

 Facebook likes and shares are handled using the FB SDK.
 FB defines an App ID and secret for use with the JS SDK, which